Fast. Elegant. Effortless.

 We have built in quite a few additional features, with agency inefficiencies in mind,” added Mr. Tanna.
 “Agencies on the Tarmika platform can upload loss runs, print referral messages and refer to an underwriter all within our dashboard.”

-All in all it Tarmika appears to have created and launched a real, viable, option for agents and carriers to compete in commercial lines sphere without having to lose the carrier-agent relationship.
+All in all it Tarmika appears to have created and launched a real, viable, option for agents and carriers to compete in the commercial lines sphere without having to lose the carrier-agent relationship.